m-daniela/chat-app/Notes/Final/thesis4.md

 The aim of this feature is to show the risks of having unencrypted chats and what vulnerable information is available to the server.
 Metadata, such as the sender, time and date, whether it contains an attachment or not, is data that can be used by attackers and service providers in order to obtain information about the users.

-As previously discussed, the third could see the social graph and relations between the users and an adversary could mount certain attacks on the attachment messages, for example, if they know the structure of the message and the underlying algorithms can be controlled.
+As previously discussed, the third party could see the social graph and relations between the users and an adversary could mount attacks similar to the one presented by Garman et al. [@garman] on the attachment messages, for example, if they know the structure of the message and the underlying algorithms can be controlled.

 This feature is shown as a comparison between Figure \ref{fig:normal} and Figure \ref{fig:thirdparty}.